itsmeannrie/itsmeannrie/README.md

 - 👋 Hi, I’m @itsmeannrie
 - 👀 I’m interested in business and programming
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on programming
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a fangirl